School of Nursing

 Each student's application for admission will be evaluated based on a composite of the following recommended standards.

-- An undergraduate course in introductory statistics which includes descriptive and inferential statistics completed within the last five years
+- An undergraduate course in introductory statistics that includes descriptive and inferential statistics completed within the last five years

 - Miller Analogy Test (MAT): A score that ranks in the 45th percentile or higher for intended major.